cpressey/LCF-style-ND/README.md

 the valid proof is merely being passed as a parameter to the enclosing function, and not shown in the source code.

-Even if we found it acceptable to omit those explicit intermediate conclusions, we probably would still want to show the final conclusion that we set out to prove, for clarity.
+Even if we find it acceptable to omit explicit intermediate conclusions, we probably still do want to show the final conclusion that we set out to prove, for clarity.
 So, we can define another helper function like